Pros and Cons of:

-Orange oil treatments only work against drywood termites.
+Orange oil treatments only work against dry-wood termites.
 These pests live in the wood and colonize it.
-Subterranean termites will not be treated with orange oil because they live in soil and are only able to consume wood.
-A termite inspection will determine the type of termite as well as the extent of infestation.
-After the technician has identified the termite activity areas, he will drill a hole in the wood and treat them.
+Subterranean termites will not be treated with orange oil because they live in soil and can only consume wood.
+A termite inspection will determine the type of termite and the extent of the infestation.
+After the termite technician has identified the termite activity areas, he will drill a hole in the wood and treat them.
 Orange oil is then injected through these holes.
-This spreads through wood beams and porous cells, causing it to be infected.
+Orange oil spreads through wood beams and porous cells, causing it to be infected.
 All termites and eggs are killed upon contact.
 The oil treatment does not affect termites who aren’t in direct contact.
-The treated holes are then patched, and then painted.
+The treated holes are then patched and then painted.

 Orange oil can kill termites but is not very effective.
 Orange oil can only be used in areas where there are active infestations.
 Termites that go untreated or are not treated will continue eating your home, causing further damage.
 Multiple treatments may be required.
-These treatments do not eliminate all termites, but they can make your home more vulnerable.
-Fumigation (whole structure treatment) is a guarantee method to completely eradicate termites from any structure.
+These treatments do not eliminate all termites but can make your home more vulnerable.
+Fumigation (whole structure treatment) is a guaranteed method to eradicate termites from any structure completely.
 Fumigation is a method that treats all of the house at once.
 Fumigant gas can be used to penetrate the wood, walls, and floors where termites are found.
-A professional pest control agency can help you identify the type of termite in your home, as well the extent and best treatment options.
+A professional pest control agency can help you identify the type of termite in your home and the extent and best treatment options.